 Join the Native Plant Salvage for a series of informational Plant Walks, this spring and summer.
-Beginning April 20th, Plant Walks will be held on the first and third Thursday of every month.
+Beginning April 26, Plant Walks will be held on the fourth Thursday of every month April - August.

 These walks are a great way to learn native plants, botanize with friends, and enjoy a beautiful afternoon outdoors!
 Each Plant Walk will begin at 6 p.m. sharp, at the McLane Creek Nature Trails in Olympia.
 Please be sure to arrive a few minutes early so that we can get started on time!

 McLane Creek Nature Trails

 Parking is limited at McLane Creek, so please carpool when possible!

 From I-5, take exit 104 onto Hwy.
 101. Follow to exit for The Evergreen State College/Mud Bay Road, and take the Mud Bay Rd. ramp.
 Turn left (west) onto Mud Bay Rd, and almost immediately (0.25 mile) turn left again onto Delphi Road.
 Follow Delphi for 3.3 miles.
 Look for "McLane Creek" sign on your right; turn right onto nature preserve’s roadway and follow 0.4 miles to the lower parking area.